McIlroy, Els take swing at European Tour for course set-ups

 Els said the biggest events “need courses ‘major’ tough.
 Test the best!”

 McIlroy, who mostly plays on the PGA Tour, also referred to his 34th-place finish at the Scottish Open in July after being 13 under par overall.
-That left him nine strokes off the winner, Bernd Wiesberger.
+That left him nine strokes behind the winner, Bernd Wiesberger.

+The European Tour said it would not be responding to the criticism of McIlroy and Els.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports